PragTob/deep_merge/README.md

 At the same time it offers extension mechanisms through protocols and a function in `deep_merge/3`.
 So, it should be adjustable to your use case and if not please open an issue :)

+## Performance

+You can check out [a benchmark and its results](https://github.com/PragTob/deep_merge/blob/master/benches/bench/deep_merge.exs).

+The TLDR; is this: In the sample it is about 30 times slower than `Map.merge/2` - however, less than twice as slow as calling `Map.merge/3` with simple overriding behaviour (same behaviour as `Map.merge/2`).
+This is because `Map.merge/2` is highly optimized, but we need to do much more than the `Map.merge/3` sample in the benchmark so I think it's a very passable result.
+We're still talking about a couple of μs.

 ## Considered feature-complete

 Unless you come with great feature ideas of course ;) So if you come here and there are no recent commits, don't worry - there are no known bugs or whatever.
 It's a small little library that does its job.